Europe!!

 Spectrum

-Back Gate, Caprese Villa © (24"x24" acrylic on canvas) When you get lost, you find things.
-For about an hour I was lost on the back "streets" (really just wide, paved paths) on the Mediterranean island of Capri (Caprese in Italian).
+Back Gate, Capri Villa © (24"x24" acrylic on canvas) When you get lost, you find things.
+For about an hour I was lost on the back "streets" (really just wide, paved paths) on the Mediterranean island of Capri.
 I found beautiful views, some lovely back gardens, and this especially bright and attractive back gate to one of the hundreds of hillside villas which dot the island.
 If I'd stuck to the beaten paths, I never would have encountered it.
 Uncertain whether it would look best horizontally or vertically I shot it digitally both ways only to incorporate both images into a square format.
 Unlike many of my recent paintings, this one does not "break the frame."
 I've considered, but not yet decided, whether to attach small gravels (stones) to the frame along the left edge to allow them to flow outside the normal picture plane.
-Check back in a week or so, and see what I've decided to do.

 Framed in white. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .$475.